 1884: The following composite image is from the May 7, 1884 issue of the "Somerset Herald" newsaper:

 1884: The following marriage announcement appears in the June 18, 1884 issue of the "Somerset Herald" newspaper.
 William Shaw officiated at the wedding.

-1890: The 2017 book "Gunsmiths of Somerset County, Pennsylvania" indicates that William Shaw died on March 24, 1890.
-William Shaw is buried in the cemetery at the Jersey Baptist Church near Ursina, Somerset County, Pennsylvania.
+1890: As shown by a notice below, William Shaw died on March 24, 1890.
+He is buried in the Ursina Cemetery (39.81938502, -79.33738655) in Somerset County, Pennsylvania.
 His tombstone states: "Wm.
 Shaw Co.
 G, 62nd Ohio Inf."
-The cemetery is at Latitude 39.819320, Longitude -79.337591.
 The regiment number (62) on the tombstone conflicts with the regiment number (67) cited in the transcript of the 1890 federal census.
-From what I've found so far, the 67th Regiment participated in the battle of Malvern Hill where William Shaw was wounded, and the 62nd Regiment did not.
+The following Veteran's headstone record also gives the date of death and regimental information:

 1890: William Shaw's obituary appears in the April 10, 1890 issue of the "Meyersdale Commercial", and states, "As March was closing the life of this brave, true-hearted veteran went out through its storms to everlasting peace and repose.
 We first became acquainted with him as a Justice of the Peace at Grantsville, Md., in 1860, Then the War came, that sundered so many ties, breaking up his family relations and sending him to the front.
 After peace was restored he settled in Ursina where he built his home anew..."

 1890: The following tribute to William Shaw is from the April 16, 1890 issue of the "Somerset Herald" newspaper: